DR-BoneZ/lightning-wire-msgs-rs/README.md

  - Each variant must contain a single unnamed field that implements `WireMessageWriter + WireMessageReader`.
    - For `AnyWireMessageWriter`, only requires `WireMessageWriter`.
    - For `AnyWireMessageReader`, only requires `WireMessageReader`.

+## Benchmark
+Tested 1,000,000 serializations and deserializations of the `watchtower::Init` message, for both this crate and lnd with the following results:
+ - lightning-wire-msgs: `387.640625ms`
+ - lnd: `1.349666231s`

+Code for lnd benchmark can be found at `bench/bench.go`.

+Code for crate benchmark can be found at the end of `src/lib.rs`.

+I urge anyone else to verify these benchmarks, however I am fairly confident at this point that my crate cuts serialization + deserialization time down by about 70%.